 Monthly cycles, pregnancies, child-birth, nursing and menopause can cause a strain on the body which can affect the hair growth cycle.

 While you may not be able to have the long thick hair you had as a child, you can still have similarly healthy hair by taking your multivitamins, exercising and maintaining a healthy diet.
 You should also focus on length retention so that you can still grow long hair, despite how slow your hair grows.

 Natural Hair Growth Tips for Women 50+

 Menopausal signs can start to creep up before a woman turns 50, which means that this section is for any woman above 40 who is going through menopause.

-As you already know by now, hair growth is determined by a number of internal factors that controls your hair growth factory.
+As you already know by now, hair growth is determined by a number of internal factors that control your hair growth factory.